Helsinki-NLP/OPUS-CAT/finetuneprogress.md

+---
+layout: page
-## Monitoring the progress of fine-tuning
+title: Monitoring the progress of fine-tuning
+permalink: /finetuneprogress
+---

 As fine-tuning can take a long time, it is useful to monitor its progress to make sure everything is working correctly.